What is ADU and Why It’s the best investment you should consider?

 Assembly Bill 2406 – Streamlined the process for homeowners converting an existing bedroom into an attached studio living unit.

 These bills have proven to be instrumental in not only improving California housing conditions, but also aiding property owners in investing for the future.
-That being said, they are a lot to read through and may still leave you uncertain about ADU California legality.
+That being said, they are a lot to read through and may still leave you uncertain about legality.

-Can I legally build an ADU on my property? (based on California law)
+Los Angeles Rules: Can I legally build an ADU on my property? (based on California law)

 In short, most single-family homeowners can build ADUs in California.
 There are, however, some state laws and technicalities that are important to take into consideration: